 (Above are two cover variations, depending on whether the copy you purchase was published by Helm or Princeton.
 The content of the book is the same, however, regardless of the cover.)

-This is my top recommendation when it comes to field guides to use when birding in Kenya.
+This is my top recommendation among the field guides available for Kenya’s birds.
+It is a must have when it comes to books for birders in Kenya.
 I find it to have the most accurate and life-like illustrations among all of the available field guides that cover the birds of Kenya.
 Additionally, it has the most detailed and concise text, describing the plumage (for various ages, sexes, and races), calls/songs and range of each species.
 Along with the text, there is a distribution map for each species, except for vagrants or those with a tiny range within the country (in which case the localities where they occur are simply mentioned in the text).
 The range descriptions and maps are much more detailed than those of the other field guides and include exact localities, as well as breeding/non-breeding ranges.
 There are also detailed illustrations and descriptions of nests for weavers and relatives.
 1089 species occuring in Kenya (actually more, considering that several have been split since the book was published) and an additional 34 northern Tanzanian species not found in Kenya are covered in the book.

 This field guide is an abriged version of the original, published in 1996, which was large and bulky in comparison and better suited as a reference book to keep at home rather than carry in the field.

-The book is available in paperback, hardcover or Kindle versions: Click here to see it
+The book is available in paperback, hardcover or Kindle versions: Click here to have a look

 The beauty of this book is that it covers the entire East Africa region (Kenya, Tanzania, Uganda, Rwanda and Burundi).
 However, like most field guides with a broad geographic coverage, the range maps and text are not very detailed.
 It does however have good illustrations and the overall quality of the book is quite high.
 The range maps and text appear directly opposite the colour plates, unlike Birds of Kenya and Northern Tanzania where they appear on a separate page.
 I consider it the second-best field guide for Kenya and the best for the East Africa region.
 This book also has an electronic version, as a smartphone app that you can download from the Google Play Store for Andriod phones or Apple App Store for iOS phones.
 The app version includes audio of the vocalizations (calls and songs) of most species and is a handy tool to have in the field.